Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 The 12-18 inches long showy flower racemes give the tree a very elegant look as they sway majestically in the spring breeze.
 The colorful and fragrant flowers are very attractive to bees and butterflies that frequent it for its nectar and aid in its pollination.

-The tree grows best in full sun and a well-drained soil.
-It blooms well where there is a marked temperature difference in summer and winter.
+The tree grows best in full sun and well-drained soil.
+It blooms best where there is a marked temperature difference in summer and winter.
 It blooms in late spring.

 The fruits are green when immature and turn dark brown when mature.
 They are about 2 feet long, flat, and about an inch broad, carrying between 40-100 seeds, each.
 The seeds are held in a sticky brown pulp in compartments in the pods, a seed to each cell.
 The fruits have a pungent odor.
 The seeds are poisonous.